itelman/ascii-art-web/README.md

 - Bad Request (400), for requests with invalid text input.
 - Method Not Allowed (405), for unsupported requests (GET requests, invalid request values, etc.).
 - Internal Server Error (500), for unhandled errors.

+### Output Download/Export in a File

+In addition, the project consists on making sure that it is possible to export the output of the web application in `.txt` format.
+The file is exported with the right permissions (**read and write**) for the user.

+In order to send a file as part of the HTTP response, the use of [HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) was included.

+Headers used for file transfer are [Content-Type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type), [Content-Length](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Length) and [Content-Disposition](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition).

+### Dockerfile

+- For this project the following were created:

+    - one Dockerfile
+    - one image
+    - one container

 ## Usage: how to run